aponsero/Shiny_app_workshop_2020/Tutorial/README.md

 ### Using Shiny Layouts to organize your App

-More complex App layouts can also be usefull to quickly organize your page and the navigation.
-As an exemple, a navigation bar and several tabs can be created using the NavBarPage layout instead of the fluidPage.
+Layouts are also available in shiny to organize content in your page.
 A very popular layout is the sidebar layout.
 It allows to separate your page into a sidebar and a main panel.
 Let's use this layout for our app.

 ```R